pwbh/ymlz/README.md

 ### Parsing YAML from bytes

-We can parse the YAML file using generic byte array for the sake of example lets parse a `[]const u8` that contains some YAML expression.
+Parsing YAML file using generic u8 slice for the sake of example lets parse a small YAML inlined in a to some varaible that contains our YAML u8 slice.

 ```zig
 const std = @import("std");